karimra/gnmic/docs/user_guide/api/api_intro.md

 api: ":7890"
 ```

-More advanced API configuration can be achieved by setting the `api-server` yaml dictionary
+More advanced API configuration options (like a secure API Server)
+can be achieved by setting the fields under `api-server`.

 ```yaml
 api-server: